zdravkov/kendo-docs/api/wrappers/jsp/colorPicker.md

 ### opacity `boolean`

 Only for the HSV selector.
-If
+If true, the widget will display the opacity slider.
+Note that currently in HTML5 the <input type="color"> does not support opacity.

 #### Example
     <kendo:colorPicker opacity="opacity">